jrnn/sauma/hours.md

 # TIME TRACKING

+Note that the "categories" below are misleading, interpret as follows:
+ - "functionality" --> "new stuff"
+ - "refactoring" --> "fixes/changes"
+ - "tests" --> ... "tests"

 | date | hours | layer | category | what exactly? |
 |:-----|:------|:------|:---------|:--------------|
 | 20.3. | 2 | n/a | general | concept analysis and design |